dfm/emcee/docs/tutorials/parallel.rst

 Brutal.

 We can do better than that though.
-It's a bit ugly, but if we just make ``data`` a global variable and use that variable within the model calculation, then we take no hit at all.
+It’s a bit ugly, but if we just make ``data`` a global variable and use that variable within the model calculation, then we take no hit at all.